Luther Alexander Gotwald: Heresy trial

 Gotwald was tried for heresy by the board of trustees at Wittenberg College in Springfield, Ohio, on April 4 and April 5, 1893.
-In his book The Gotwald Trial Revisited, Luther A. Gotwald Jr tells the story of this trial in detail, and why and how his famous ancestor was tried for heresy on a charge of "false teachings".
+In his book The Gotwald Trial Revisited, Luther A. Gotwald Jr tells the story of this trial in detail, and why and how his ancestor was tried for heresy on a charge of "false teachings".
 This charge was brought by three members of the First Lutheran Church of Dayton, Ohio, who were members of the Wittenberg Board of Trustees.
 These board members alleged that his teachings espoused the doctrine of the General Council denomination of the Lutheran Church.

 The author states that "As unusual as it is for a theological professor to have such charges preferred against him, what is even more unusual is the fact that the two competing denominations were making overtures toward closer cooperation with hopes of their eventual merger."
 According to A History of Wittenberg College, "the 'trial' of Professor L. A. Gotwald at Wittenberg, in 1893, arose from fear that the liberal traditions of the college were threatened by a rising 'exclusive and conservative spirit' symbolized by Gotwald."
-As the Gotwald heresy trial book put it, "The 1890s were times when Lutheran were choosing between two identities—Lutherans who were adapting their teachings and practices to Protestant America following the lead of Dr. Samuel Simon Schmucker; and those who sought their role as maintaining the understandings of the Lutheranism of the Sixteenth Century Reformer Martin Luther.
+As the Gotwald heresy trial book put it, "The 1890s were times when Lutheran were choosing between two identities—Lutherans who were adapting their teachings and practices to Protestant America following the lead of Dr. Samuel Simon Schmucker; and those who sought their role as maintaining the understandings of the Lutheranism of the 16th-century Reformer Martin Luther.
 Both sides maintained they were true."
 Gotwald was defended at this trial by Judge Joseph W. Adair of Noble County, Indiana.
 At the conclusion of the trial, even the prosecutors joined in the unanimous vote for his acquittal.